St. Stephens Park

 Since children learn to talk, read, and write through social experiences, these skills often develop in real-life settings through positive interactions with engaging materials.
 LITeracy stations bring reading, technology, and fitness activities to the forefront as people connect to the stories in their own ways.

 The trail consists of 18 individual stations that trace the storyline of different children’s books while also offering opportunities for exercise and further exploration.
 Featured books are changed on a quarterly basis.

 Learn more on our Library’s LITeracy Trails page.

 Children can benefit from physical activity on the playground while older “kids” play a game of horseshoe.

 An open picnic shelter with grills is available for family or group functions (reservations available by calling park office).

-A fenced 1-acre dog park (permit required) Link to Dog Park Permits will allow your dog to run and play with other dogs without wearing a leash.
+A fenced 1-acre dog park (permit required) will allow your dog to run and play with other dogs without wearing a leash.
+There is also a section just for dogs under 30 lbs. that owners can take advantage of.
 Many owners visit the park each day of park operations, creating a social experience for themselves while providing necessary exercise for their pets.
 Leashed dogs are allowed on trails throughout the park.

 A variety butterflies and birds can be seen gathering nectar from garden plantings or eating at one of the bird feeding stations

 An indoor meeting/facility can be used for your educational programs (reservations needed), or your group could contact the park office for a guided outdoor interpretive tour.
 The park also sponsors educational events periodically.
 Watch for them on this website or on Facebook.

 Please ask about ways you can volunteer to help maintain/improve our parks or sponsor a public event.